 While service is important, beyond a certain point even the best maintenance cannot save an antiquated system.
 In fact, efficiency improvements over the last couple of decades have been so dramatic that if your boiler or furnace is more than 20 years old, it’s quite possible that it would make economic sense to replace your present system even if it is still operating well.
 Ask a trusted contractor to do an energy audit of your home to see what kind of savings can be achieved by equipment replacement, and how many years it would take to pay back the initial cost of the new equipment.

-Also ask your contractor about low-cost energy efficiency improvements that can be obtained from devices such as automatic flue dampers and clock setback thermostats.
-The latter presets the temperature at different times of day so you can keep the house cooler when unoccupied.
+Also, ask your contractor about low-cost energy efficiency improvements that can be obtained from devices such as automatic flue dampers and clock setback thermostats.
+The latter presents the temperature at different times of the day so you can keep the house cooler when unoccupied.
 Setback thermostats typically pay for themselves in fuel savings within one or two years.